awsdocs/amazon-ses-developer-guide/doc-source/configure-email-client.md

 # Configuring Email Clients to Send Through Amazon SES<a name="configure-email-client"></a>

-After you obtain your SMTP user name and password, you can send email through Amazon SES\.
+After you obtain your [SMTP user name and password](smtp-credentials.md), you can send email through Amazon SES\.

 The following procedures show how to configure three popular email clients—[Mozilla Thunderbird](https://www.mozilla.org/thunderbird/), [Microsoft Outlook](https://products.office.com/outlook/), and macOS Mail—to send email through Amazon SES\.
 If you are using a different email client, the specific procedures are different, but the concepts and settings are the same\.

 **Note**
 These procedures help you set up an email client to *send* email using Amazon SES\.
 However, you cannot use these clients to *receive* email sent to the email addresses you use with Amazon SES\.
-For more information about receiving email in Amazon SES, see [[ERROR] BAD/MISSING LINK TEXT](receiving-email.md)\.
+For more information about receiving email in Amazon SES, see [Receiving Email with Amazon SES](receiving-email.md)\.

 + [Configuring Mozilla Thunderbird to Send Email Using Amazon SES](#configure-email-client-thunderbird)